dave1010/php7-docker/README.md

 ## Aims

-* Allow people to run unit tests with PHP with a 1 line setup & without muich to download (if they have Docker installed)
+* Allow people to run unit tests with PHP with a 1 line setup & without much to download (if they have Docker installed)
 * Get people trying out PHP 7's new features

 ## Building